CulDeVu/culdevu.github.io/thought/2025-08-05-death-clock.md

 imgcmp(dremel.jpg)[Cutting the plexiglass.](plexiglass.jpg)[The plexiglass cut and it all put together.]

 Julie 3d printed this cool dremel table saw thing.
-We have a quick-connect head that we use with the cutting wheel bits that I thought would be an issue, but it wasn't.

 The study only *sort of* smelled like melted plastic afterwards!